-Community Futures has been offering Regional Relief and Recovery loans to support organizations that are being negatively impacted by the COVID-19 outbreak.
+Community Futures offered Regional Relief and Recovery loans to support organizations that were being negatively impacted by the COVID-19 outbreak.
 New and existing clients were able to apply for recovery loans, and the application fee was waived.
 Loans could be used for working capital to support payment of expenses.

 Intake for RRRF is now closed.

 - No principal payments until December 31, 2023